survivejs/react-book/manuscript/07_implementing_dnd.md

 };
 ```

 This definition can be expanded later as we add new types to the system.

-Next, we need to tell our `Note` that it's possible to drag and drop it.
+Next we need to tell our `Note` that it's possible to drag and drop it.
 This is done through `@DragSource` and `@DropTarget` annotations.

 ### Setting Up `Note` `@DragSource`